rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/ClearEventListeners.md

 It performs the following actions:
 1. Deregisters all the events.
-2. Saves the response or error.
+2. Saves the response or error based on whether all events were deregistered or not.
 3. Formats the result and sends the response back to IntentReader.

 ## Usage